alist-org/docs/docs/guide/advanced/search.md

    - Don't ask why V2 is not supported, because the V2 version is no longer maintained, so there is no follow-up

 - Why not directly open V2 V3 index construction: **https://github.com/alist-org/alist/discussions/2529**

+- After building an index, users without permissions can search for hidden file/folder solutions [click to view](meta.md#tips)